 In this paper, we investigate the following nonlocal Cahn--Hilliard equation

 subject to the nonlocal dynamic boundary condition

 and initial conditions

 The Cahn--Hilliard equation serves as an efficient diffuse interface model for the study of phase segregation phenomena in binary mixtures.
-Its nonlocal variant like \eqref{nonlocal-CH} was introduced to describe possible long-range interactions between particles of the interacting materials, see, e.g., \cite{BH,BH05,GL96,GL97,GGG,GGG23}.
-On the other hand, nontrivial boundary effects have attracted a lot of attention and several types of dynamic boundary conditions have been investigated in the literature, see, e.g., \cite{Gal06,GMS,KLLM,LW} and the recent review \cite{W}.
-Recently, extended models consisting of the nonlocal Cahn--Hilliard equation \eqref{nonlocal-CH} and the nonlocal dynamic boundary conditions \eqref{nonlocal-BC} were proposed to describe phase separation processes with long-range interactions both within the bulk material and on its boundary \cite{G,KS}.
-Well-posedness of the initial boundary value problem \eqref{nonlocal-CH}--\eqref{initial} has been established in \cite{KS} for regular potentials and later in \cite{LvWu-4} for singular potentials.
-In \eqref{nonlocal-BC}, the parameter $L\in[0,+\infty]$ distinguishes different types of bulk-surface interactions and the coefficient $1/L$ can be interpreted as the associated kinetic rate \cite{KLLM}.
+It has broad applications in modeling related phenomena across diverse fields, including materials science, image inpainting, biology, and fluid mechanics.
+Its nonlocal variant, as in \eqref{nonlocal-CH}, was introduced to describe possible long-range interactions between particles in the interacting materials; see, e.g., \cite{BH,BH05,GL96,GL97}.
+Moreover, non-trivial boundary effects have attracted considerable attention, and various forms of dynamic boundary conditions have been explored in the existing literature; see, e.g., \cite{Gal06,GMS,KLLM,LW} and the recent review paper \cite{W}.

+Recently, an extended model consisting of the nonlocal Cahn--Hilliard equation \eqref{nonlocal-CH} and the nonlocal dynamic boundary condition \eqref{nonlocal-BC} was proposed to describe phase separation processes with long-range interactions both within the bulk material and on its boundary (cf. \cite{KS}).
+The well-posedness of the initial boundary value problem \eqref{nonlocal-CH}--\eqref{initial} has been established in \cite{KS} for regular potentials and later in \cite{LvWu-4} for singular potentials.
+In \eqref{nonlocal-BC}, the parameter $L\in[0,+\infty]$ distinguishes different types of bulk-surface interactions, and the coefficient $1/L$ can be interpreted as the reaction rate (cf. \cite{KLLM}).
 Since $L=+\infty$ implies that the bulk and surface subsystems are completely decoupled, this situation is less interesting and will not be considered here.
 In this study, we shall focus on the case $L\in[0,+\infty)$ and investigate the long-time behavior of problem \eqref{nonlocal-CH}--\eqref{initial} with singular potentials.